andressbarnes/Sass-Styleguide-Boilerplate/README.md

  ## Sass Boilerplate Features
 ### Colors
- - Colors are indexed using `_colors.scss` and compiled using a `@each` loop that assigns the class and color value.
+ - Colors are indexed using `_colors.scss` and the swatches are compiled using a `@each` loop that assigns the class and a background color value.